 - Chronic Peptic Ulcer

-Non-steroidal anti-inflammatory drugs, or NSAIDS, are designed to help minimize the pain from inflammation.
+Non-steroidal anti-inflammatory drugs, or NSAIDS, are designed to help minimize the pain from irritation.

-NSAIDS counteract an enzyme involved in inflammation.
+NSAIDS counteract an enzyme involved in irritation.
 This helps to prevent and reduce pain.

 Some common NSAIDS include ibuprofen and aspirin.

 Unfortunately, NSAIDS can have negative side effects including kidney damage and increase risk of stroke and heart attack.

 Corticosteroids, like Cortisol, are a steroid hormones that prevent some of the processes for irritation.